bgigous/flask-webdev/content/s05_build_your_first_flask_app/s05_p04_what_are_routes.md

 ### Routes and View Functions in Flask

 The same is true for a Flask web server, and every Flask application instance has an association between the path and the section of code a.k.a. the *handler* (mentioned previously) that will handle the request.
-Each mapping of a path to its associated handler is called a *route*.
-So when you use the `app.route` decorator, you're defining a mapping from a path to the *view function* (the decorated function) that will be called when a user visits that URL.
-If you happened to use Flask to make our example.com website, you could write the following to handle to the request for the "about" page:
+Each mapping of a path to its associated handler is called a **route**.
+So when you use the `app.route` decorator, you're defining a mapping from a path to the **view function** (the decorated function) that will be called when a user visits that URL.
+If you happened to use Flask to make our example.com website, you could write the following to handle the request for the "about" page:

 ```python
 @app.route('/about')